 You apply for a housing supplement and financial support for the elderly at the Swedish Pensions Agency.
 The easiest way to apply is online.
 In some cases, relatives can apply on your behalf.
 If you are married, cohabiting or are registered partners, you submit a joint application.

 When you apply you need to answer questions about housing costs, marital status, income and any assets that exceed SEK 100,000.00.
-It is important that you provide complete and correct information when you apply so that we can process your case faster.
+It is important that you provide complete and correct information when you apply so that we can process your case as swiftly as possibly.

 Keep in mind that you must always report any changes that may affect your housing supplement or financial support for the elderly.
 This applies to changes in your finances and housing or family circumstances.

 It is important that you report changes, to make sure that you do not miss out on higher compensation or in order to ensure that you do not receive too much and become liable for repayment.
 Report changes for housing supplement and financial support for the elderly (in Swedish)

 Report if you are moving or traveling abroad

 You must report if you move abroad.
-Then you will no longer be entitled to housing supplement or financial support for the elderly.
-Also report if you are going to travel abroad longer period of time as this may affect your right to housing supplement or financial support for the elderly.
+Then you will no longer be entitled to a housing supplement or financial support for the elderly.
+You must also report if you are going to travel abroad for a longer period of time as this may affect your right to a housing supplement or financial support for the elderly.